Singein/Django-ORM-Tool/README.md

 ## Quick Start

 First you need to create a configuration file that describes the database connection information.
-We can quickly generate a template in the current directory through the `dotlib` cli-command:
+We can quickly generate a template in the current directory through the `haorm` cli-command:

 ```shell
 haorm